timchunght/cedar/README.md

 # convox/cedar

-Heroku's Cedar stack.
+Heroku's Cedar stack as a Docker image.

-This image uses Docker's `ONBUILD` statements with Heroku's buildpacks to turn your app into a production image.
+Using this image will include the base Cedar stack image and use Heroku's default buildpacks to turn application code into a production image.

 ## Usage